-At its core, the long-range transportation plan describes how the TPB, its member jurisdictions, and transit agencies work together to tackle challenges facing the region, gather public opinion, and through policies and investments in projects and programs, advance the most effective strategies to make progress on the region’s goals today and in the future.
-Developing a long-range transportation plan is a federal requirement for the TPB, and the plan describes why a federal requirement exists and how the TPB meets those requirements.
+At its core, the NCRTP describes how the TPB, its member jurisdictions, and transit agencies work together to tackle challenges facing the region, gather public opinion, and through policies and investments in projects and programs, advance the most effective strategies to make progress on the region’s goals today and in the future.
+Developing a metropolitan transportation plan is a federal requirement for the TPB, and the plan describes why a federal requirement exists and how the TPB meets those requirements.

-The plan update includes many activities and components.
-There are two main parts of the plan: the constrained element that is used to demonstrate financial constraint and is analyzed to ensure the emissions from the future transportation system meet or are less than certain targets, known as Mobile Vehicle Emissions Budgets (MVEBs).
-The second main part of the plan provides a comprehensive description of the regional policy priorities, planning process, activities, strategies, and performance.
+The plan includes many activities and components.
+There are two main parts of the plan.
+The project investments within the financial plan are analyzed to ensure the emissions from the future transportation system meet air quality goals.
+The second main part of the plan provides a comprehensive description of the regional policy priorities and general strategies to achieve desired future system goals.

-The following resources are provided to inform regional transportation planning, including but not limited to the project, program, and policy inputs to the constrained element of the long-range transportation plan.
+The following resources are provided to inform regional transportation planning, including the inputs to the National Capital Region Transportation Plan.